M66B/NetGuard/FAQ.md

 You can use the settings menu to change from blacklist mode (allow all in *Settings* but block unwanted applications in list) to whitelist mode (block all in *Settings* but allow favorite applications in list).

-* Orange = denied internet access
+* Red/orange/yellow/amber = internet access denied
-* Green = allowed internet access
+* Teal/blue/purple/grey = internet access allowd

 <a name="FAQ1"></a>
 **(1) Can NetGuard completely protect my privacy?**